Easter Stargazing | 3rd April

 Planet Parade on Anzac Day Dawn | 25th April

 Dawn on Anzac Day this year is extra special.
 If you regularly attend dawn services, you'll know that the view of the stars and planets change from year to year.
-This year, there are three naked-eye planets visible in a conjunction with a beautiful waning crescent...
+This year, there are three naked-eye planets visible in a celestial line up.
+A conjunction is where two...

 Southern Cross | April